Benjamin-Connelly/powershell-port-scanner/README.md

 - `-sp`: Perform a ping scan on the IP range
 - `-Pn`: Skip the ping check and scan all hosts
 - `-Open`: Display only open ports in the output
+- `-Verbose`: Display detailed information about the scan process

 ## Examples